kakoune-editor/kakoune-fuzzers/README.md

 Using a corpus, whether it is provided by this repository or written by yourself, is highly recommended to make fuzzing more effective.

+If you want to run several fuzzers that rely on the same initial corpus, create a new corpus directory and perform a merge:

+	$ mkdir corpus_fuzzer
+	$ ./fuzzer -merge=1 corpus_fuzzer corpus
+	$ ./fuzzer [options] corpus_fuzzer